LaibinChang/DiffColor/README.md

 ```

 ## Notes
 After the paper is accepted, we will upload the complete code here.
-Thank you for your attention!
+Thanks for your attention!